 Number of flares (primary outcome) and time to first flare (secondary outcome) will be captured throughout the first 12 months of the study.
-These patient reported outcomes will be collected every two weeks via text/email/app (as per participant preference).
+The primary outcome will be collected every two weeks via text/email/app (as per participant preference).
 An automated text message/email/app notification prompt will be sent to remind participants to complete their data entry with reminders for those who have not completed.
 The data collected via these methods will be linked to a web-browser page which is a direct interface to the trial database, REDCap.
 For the small proportion of patients who do not have a smartphone or computer, a member of the research team will telephone call to collect the information.

-- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VLQI or CDLQI - Global clinical severity assessed by treating clinician

-- Concomitant medication (relevant to condition)

-- Bespoke resource use questionnaire and healthcare questionnaire

-- Adherence to treatment

-- Change or cessation of therapy

-- Adverse events
+- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VQLI for adults or CDLQI for adolescents/children - Clinical global severity assessment assessed by treating clinician - Vulval development and scarring (in adolescents and children) - Concomitant medication (relevant to condition) - Bespoke resource use questionnaire and healthcare questionnaire - Adherence to treatment - Change or cessation of therapy - Adverse events

-- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VLQI or CDLQI - Global clinical severity assessed by treating clinician - Concomitant medication (relevant to condition) - Bespoke resource use questionnaire and healthcare questionnaire - Adherence to treatment - Change or cessation of therapy - Adverse events
+- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VQLI for adults or CDLQI for adolescents/children - Clinical global severity assessment assessed by treating clinician - Vulval development and scarring (in adolescents and children) - Concomitant medication (relevant to condition) - Bespoke resource use questionnaire and healthcare questionnaire - Adherence to treatment - Change or cessation of therapy - Adverse events

-- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VLQI or CDLQI - Global clinical severity assessed by treating clinician and blinded assessor - Concomitant medication (relevant to condition) - Bespoke resource use questionnaire and healthcare questionnaire - Adherence to treatment - Change or cessation of therapy - Adverse events - Scarring (VASS and examination) by blinded assessor - Acceptability of treatment - Sexual function using Female Sexual Function Index (in adults only)
+- EQ-5D-5L in adolescents/adults and CHU-9D in children - Condition specific Quality of Life will be assessed via VQLI for adults or CDLQI for adolescents/children - Clinical global severity assessment assessed by treating clinician and blinded assessor - Vulval development and scarring (in adolescents and children) - Concomitant medication (relevant to condition) - Bespoke resource use questionnaire and healthcare questionnaire - Adherence to treatment - Change or cessation of therapy - Adverse events - Scarring (VASS and examination) by blinded assessor - Acceptability of treatment - Sexual function using Female Sexual Function Index (in adults only)